 The following symptoms occur during the early stages of blepharospasm:

 Increased rate of blinking

 Following anatomic changes are seen with long-standing blepharospasm:

 Due to its rarity and its similarities with other diseases, blepharospasm is often misdiagnosed.
 Following conditions should be considered in the differential diagnosis while evaluating a suspected case of blepharospasm:

 Ptosis:Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
-This could cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This may possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.